 For web recommendations to work on a site, the recommendation feature must be enabled for the site.
 To enable the feature, if it's not already enabled, contact Frosmo support.

 A web recommendation is a recommendation delivered through a modification on a web page.
+You can think of a web recommendation as a modification variation using a specific recommendation strategy or configuration.

 For more information about web recommendations, see: